andhikayuana/mqtt-demo/README.md

-# MQTT DEMO & Android Client
+# Simple Chat using EMQTT

 Simple Chat using EMQTT, You can see slide [here](http://slides.com/andhikayuana/intro-rtc)